thesanjeetc/The-SmartGlove-2.0/README.md

 ![Dashboard](https://cdn.discordapp.com/attachments/575028784395452464/659065057862221824/unknown.png)

 ## What is it?
 The SmartGlove is a prototype pressure sensing glove aimed at helping physiotherapists treat hand related injuries.
 This repo holds the code for web app, providing an interface to interact with the glove.
+For more details, visit https://thesmartglove.herokuapp.com/

 ## Local Development
 1) Clone the repo.